 \subsection{Spectral sample}

-In the spectroscopic sample presented in \citetalias{da2023oxygen}, individual heliocentric distances were estimated using the following methods: Gaia DR3 parallaxes (72\%), W1-band Period-Luminosity (PL) relations (25\%), K-band PL (2\%), and J-band PL (1\%).
+In the spectroscopic sample presented in \citetalias{da2023oxygen}, individual heliocentric distances were estimated using the following methods: Gaia DR3 parallaxes prior-weighed according to \citet{bailerjones21}, which also includes the \citet{lindegren21} bias (72\%), W1-band Period-Luminosity (PL) relations (25\%), K-band PL (2\%), and J-band PL (1\%).
 This ranking was adopted in \citetalias{da2023oxygen} to favor purely geometrical distances over distances from PL relations.
 On the other hand, the ranking of PLs is W1-K-J to minimize the impact of extinction, which is less severe at redder passbands.
 The \citetalias{da2023oxygen} sample includes 1,285 HR spectra and more than 80\% have a signal-to-noise ratio per pixel greater than 100.
 For a comprehensive description of the \citetalias{da2023oxygen} spectroscopic sample the reader is referred to \citet{da2022new} and \citetalias{da2023oxygen}.

-The \citetalias{da2023oxygen} dataset was complemented with 22 CCs for which 40 HARPS-N, 10 UVES and 16 ESPaDOnS spectra were available from public archives: 35 HARPS-N are proprietary spectra collected in the Stellar Population Astrophysics\footnote{The Stellar Population Astrophysics is an ongoing project based on a Large Program conducted at the Telescopio Nazionale Galileo (TNG) using the HARPS-N and GIANO B echelle spectrographs for about 74 nights from 2018 to 2021} (\citealt{origlia19}) program, while the other 5 were available in the TNG database and analyzed in \citet{ripepi21}.
-The additional UVES and ESPaDOnS spectra have been analyzed in \citet{trentin23, Trentin24B}, \citet{martin15}, \citet{andrievsky16} and \citet{kovtyukh22}.
+The \citetalias{da2023oxygen} dataset was complemented with 22 CCs for which 40 HARPS-N, 10 UVES and 16 ESPaDOnS spectra were available from public archives: 35 HARPS-N are proprietary spectra collected in the Stellar Population Astrophysics\footnote{The Stellar Population Astrophysics is an ongoing project based on a Large Programme conducted at the Telescopio Nazionale Galileo (TNG) using the HARPS-N and GIANO B echelle spectrographs for about 74 nights from 2018 to 2021} (\citealt{origlia19}) programme, while the other 5 were available in the TNG database and analysed in \citet{ripepi21}.
+The additional UVES and ESPaDOnS spectra have been analysed in \citet{trentin23, Trentin24B}, \citet{martin15}, \citet{andrievsky16} and \citet{kovtyukh22}.
 Details of the spectroscopic sample, such as the spectrographs, the resolution, and the spectral coverage, are provided in Table~\ref{spec_sample}.
 We estimated the individual distances by using the same approach adopted by \citetalias{da2023oxygen}: Gaia EDR3 parallaxes for 20 CCs and W1-band PL for 2 CCs.
-For two CCs (ASAS 181024--2049.6 and ASAS SN J065046.50--085808.7) we estimated a different distance from \citet{andrievsky16} and \citet{trentin23}.
+For two CCs (ASAS 181024-2049.6 and ASAS SN J065046.50-085808.7) we estimated a different distance from \citet{andrievsky16} and \citet{trentin23}.
 The new distance estimates are discussed in more detail in the Appendix~\ref{distances}.